Hollywood chiefs and writers to resume negotiations Thursday after attendees ‘encouraged’ by talks | KRDO

 (CNN) — Writers and heads of the four major studios are set to meet for a second consecutive day Thursday as they try to hammer out a deal that puts to an end the historic strike that has frozen Hollywood.

-The studio bosses — Warner Bros.
+The Alliance of Motion Picture and Television Producers studio bosses — Warner Bros.
 Discovery chief David Zaslav, Disney chief Bob Iger, Netflix co-chief Ted Sarandos, and NBCUniversal studio chairman Donna Langley — resumed negotiations on Wednesday with the Writers Guild of America.
 After the meeting, both sides issued a rare joint statement.

 “The WGA and AMPTP met for bargaining today and will meet again tomorrow,” they said.